 While tractor-trailer trucks are involved in a far smaller percentage of overall motor vehicle accidents than passenger vehicles, we all recognize the obvious – the sheer enormity of a tractor-trailer can result in catastrophic injuries and property damage.
-After all, simple physics dictates that, all other factors being equal, the size and weight of tractor-trailers will result in greater damage in a collision than will be caused by a passenger car.
+After all, simple physics dictates that all other factors being equal, the size and weight of tractor-trailers will result in greater damage in a collision than will be caused by a passenger car.
 But truck accident cases are different in a number of other ways, some of which we will discuss in this article.

 Licensing of Drivers

 Most Americans obtain a driver’s license early in life for operating a passenger vehicle.
 This is the simplest form of license to obtain.
 However, truck drivers are professionals who must obtain a separate, specialized driver’s license.
-Oregon law recognizes multiple forms of commercial licenses, as well as a variety of endorsements which may be obtained.
-These licenses and endorsements govern a driver in a variety of ways, such as limiting the permissible gross vehicle weight for a particular license classification, and regulating whether the driver may haul hazardous materials.
-In the event of an accident, it is important to determine whether the truck driver was properly licensed for the type of vehicle being operated, and possibly for the type of load being hauled.
+Oregon law recognizes multiple forms of commercial licenses, as well as a variety of endorsements that may be obtained.
+These licenses and endorsements govern a driver in a variety of ways, such as limiting the permissible gross vehicle weight for a particular license classification and regulating whether the driver may haul hazardous materials.
+In the event of an accident, it is important to determine whether the truck driver was properly licensed for the type of vehicle being operated and possibly for the type of load being hauled.

 Determining Who Is Responsible

-When analyzing a non-commercial passenger automobile accident to determine responsibility, you usually need look no further than the actions of the drivers involved in the accident.
+When analyzing a non-commercial passenger automobile accident to determine responsibility, you usually need to look no further than the actions of the drivers involved in the accident.
 On occasion, other factors, such as the owner’s maintenance of the vehicle, may be relevant.
 However, analyzing responsibility for a tractor-trailer accident can be much more complicated.
 Below, we’ll investigate a few possibilities.